17 positive discipline parenting tools that can help make your parenting journey a little easier.

 7. Offering choices

-Another positive disciplinary method that works well to avoid power struggles, especially with young children, is to give them options.
+Another positive discipline tools that works well to avoid power struggles, especially with young children, is to give them options.

 “Would you like to get ready for bed right now or in 10 minutes?”